With day-to-day life charging on, many of us find ourselves drowning in a sea of emails from friends, family members, and coworkers.

-During these uncertain and often stressful times, starting off an email with the standard “I hope you’re well” can make you sound tone-deaf.
+During uncertain and often stressful times, starting off an email with the standard “I hope you’re well” can make you sound tone-deaf.
 Finding a way to greet your recipient in a way that imbues empathy and understanding is a much better option in the current climate.

 When you start off your message, it may be useful to first consider your reader or recipients more deeply.
 How do you think they are presently feeling?
 If you were in their position, what kind of help or advice would be useful?